blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

-To be able to represent this object, a property type would need to be created that looks like (a simplified view for brevity):
+To be able to represent this object, a Property Type would need to be created that looks like (a simplified view for brevity):

 ```json
 {